Justin-Ong/BattleTechGame-Rebalance-Mod/README.md

 Radar spotting distance increased from 400 to 500.

-Mechs can now shoot at targets a full 180 degrees in front of them.
+Mechs can shoot at targets a full 180 degrees in front of them.

+Light mechs have a +3 hit chance modifier.

 Assault vehicles have a -1 hit chance modifier.